-Rarely, endophthalmitis can occur from bacteria or fungus which travels to the eye through the bloodstream.
-This can occur when someone is very ill with bacterial sepsis or when someone has an infected indwelling catheter or heart valve.
+Rarely, endophthalmitis can occur from bacteria or fungus which enters the eye.
+This can occur after ocular surgery or when someone is very ill with sepsis.

 Usually once endophthalmitis is diagnosed, a referral is made to a retinal specialist.
 Retinal specialists have special training in this disease, and have experience in treating it.

 The treatment of endophthalmitis involves obtaining a sample of the fluid from the inside of the eye to help determine the source of infection.
 Injections of antibiotics into the eye are performed concurrently.
 Topical and often oral antibiotics are used afterward.
 With the most severe of infections, surgery is required to help decrease the amount of bacteria and inflammation in the eye.

 The organisms which cause endophthalmitis can cause serious damage to the retina and can even lead to blindness.
 Even once the infection clears following successful treatment, vision can be blurred permanently.
 The outcome largely depends on what organism was involved in the infection, and some people regain good vision.
 Recovery can take weeks to months.